crfroehlich/bloog/content/configuration/setting-up/search.md

 tocDepth: 3
 ---

-BooGi comes with a content search capabilities.
+HikingMyDesk comes with a content search capabilities.
 It takes care of indexing content during page build time and makes indexed data accessible in Search UI.